 As the large amount of clinical data have been collected over enormous patients over multiple years, related ML problems have been studied but most works do not achieve required accuracy and scalability.
 Thanks to the recent advances in RNN and scalable computations, we are currently developing a RNN model to forecast the future medication prescription by assessing the entire history of patients.

-We are currently developing a mulit-lingual word embedding for Korean, English and Chinese, that can assist sentece sequence based LSTM-RNN deep learning machine translation stucture to capture the meaningful elements efficiently.
-The goal of this study is to introduce the word representation that captures similar semantic/grammatical features among different languages.
+We are currently developing a multi-lingual word embedding for Korean, English and Chinese that can assist sequence-to-sequence models to capture the meaningful elements efficiently.
+The goal of this study is to introduce the word representation that captures similar sementic/grammatical features among different languages.
 This is a joint work with Samsung Advanced Institute of Technology.

 There has been growing interest in human-like dialogue system such as Apple Siri, Google Assistant and other intelligence assistant services.
 However, current chat-bots tend to be incapable of recognizing the emotion or context of utterances, often causing irritation and inconvenience.
 To overcome these difficulties, we are developing a Deep Learning-based dialogue model that can understand varying emotions and longitudinal context from dialogues.
 This is a joint work with Social Computing Lab at KAIST.